Dr. Gary Tanchak, D.C.

 Percussions and Speed Levels

-Here’s where things got a bit topsy turvy (not in a bad way) and a bit surprising quite honestly.
+Here’s where things got a bit topsy-turvy (not in a bad way) and a bit surprising, quite honestly.

-It’s not just that, the Achedaway Pro starts as low as 1700rpm.
+It’s not just that; the Achedaway Pro starts as low as 1700rpm.
 Theragun Pro starts at 1750.
-This is important especially when you want a precise massage and want to use more pressure while at it.
+This is important, especially when you want a precise massage and want to use more pressure while at it.

-It also comes with 5 speed levels that adjust as follows; 1700, 2000, 2300, 2600, 2800 – low to high in that order.
+It also comes with 5 speed levels that adjust as follows: 1700, 2000, 2300, 2600, and 2800 – low to high RPM.

 We have seen this in cheap knockoffs as well.
 The trouble is that they shut off after only 10 minutes.
 This is hardly enough time to get a good massage.